ChicagoFlutter/presentations/2023_09_21_flutter_meetup/slides/code_push_for_flutter.md

 - Normal Dart VM finds a handler in the stack
 - Unwinds down to the handler and runs the handler
 - Simulator finds a handler in the stack
-- Unwinds *both* stacks and simulates the handler
+- Unwinds _both_ stacks and simulates the handler

 Mixed mode needs to handle both possibilities

----

-# ✨ Highlights

-- ✅ Android 🤖
-- ☑️ iOS 🍎 (alpha)
-- ✅ Flavors 🍧
-- ✅ Add-To-App 🧩
-- ✅ CI Integration 🚦 (GitHub, Codemagic)
-- ✅ Multiple Flutter Versions 🐦
-- 🚧 Asset Support 🖼️ (coming soon)

 ---